Learn Astronomy in 10 Easy Steps

 8. Use binoculars

 If you’ve not used binoculars very often, they take some getting used to.
-Practice on the Moon first.
+Practise on the Moon first.
 Look at the Moon, then lift the binoculars to your eyes and focus while looking through them.
 To help hold them steady, give them added support other than your arms.
 When standing, rest your thumbs on your cheek bones, and when sitting or reclining, much of the weight of the binoculars can be rested against your face.
 For the steadiest views, you can buy L-shaped brackets that will attach any good pair of binoculars to a camera tripod.
 This lets you see the most detail, and you can share the stable view with others.
 Through binoculars, you’ll get an even better view of the Andromeda Galaxy, M31, which you first found in lesson 6.

 9. What you’ll see